Complex Scalar Field Reheating and Primordial Black Hole production: Abundance of Primordial Black Holes

 Let us quickly review how to compute the abundance of PBHs in a given cosmology.
 The variance $\sigma(R)$ is typically the size of fluctuations squared, and in terms of the power spectrum we have,

 Here, $W(kR)$ is the Fourier transform of the window function used to smooth the density contrast.
 For simplicity, we choose a Gaussian window function, $W(kR) = \exp(-k^2R^2/2)$.
-Since the integral in $\sigma(R)^2$ is dominated by the scale $k = 1/R$, we assume without loss of generality, that the primordial power spectrum is scale-invariant.
+Since the integral in $\sigma(R)^2$ is dominated by the scale $k = 1/R$, we assume without loss of generality, that the primordial power spectrum is scale-invariant. \Correx{Recall that, despite the definition, the integral is limited by a non-vanishing spectrum that runs from $k_{\rm Pl}$ up to $k_{\rm osc}$, and which avoids the spurious contributions of the superhorizon modes.}

-We have also verified that for the scales of interest the variance is well approximated by the matter Power spectrum.
-In terms of the horizon mass,
+We have also verified that for the scales of interest the variance is well approximated by the matter power spectrum.
+In terms of the horizon mass, \Correx{at the time of horizon crossing},

 the equivalence is

 Obviating the efficiency factor of order one in the precise value of the PBH mass, we assume it to be equal to the horizon mass at cosmological horizon crossing.
 The initial abundance of PBHs of a given mass $M$ with respect to the critical density is defined as,